muralikrishna-cec/MCA-S2/CN/Activity-Question/Activity.md

-ls -s                                 # Lists files with their size in blocks ls -r                                 # Reverses the order of the sort ls -sr                                # Sorts by file size and reverses order ls -lsr                               # Lists files with details, sorts by size in reverse ls -lh                                # Lists files with human-readable file sizes
+ls -s                                 # Lists files with their size in blocks ls -r                                 # Reverses the order of the sort ls -sr                                # Sorts by file size and reverses order ls -lSr                               # Lists files with details, sorts by size in reverse ls -lh                                # Lists files with human-readable file sizes

 ls > lsoutput                         # Redirects output of 'ls' to a file